Dynamical moment fragmentation in the all-in all-out pyrochlore Nd2Sn2O7

 By contrast, Nd-based pyrochlores occupy a different region of the DO phase diagram and stabilize the all-in–all-out (AIAO) antiferromagnetic state, in which the four moments on each tetrahedron point either all toward or all away from the center, alternating on neighboring tetrahedra [Fig.~\ref{fig:Fig1}(i)].
-Yet this order is far from trivial: geometric frustration together with the peculiar symmetry of the DO doublet enables \emph{moment fragmentation}~\cite{BrooksBartlett2014_MMF,Lhotel2020_FragmentationReview}, wherein a single microscopic moment decomposes on the same lattice into two symmetry-distinct pieces: a divergence-full (curl-free) part and a divergence-free (solenoidal) part.
-A prototypical case is \nzo~\cite{Xu2015_Nd2Zr2O7_CrystalField,Lhotel2015_DipoleOctupole_Nd2Zr2O7,Petit2016NZO,xu2016spin,benton2016quantum,Lhotel2018_DynamicKagomeIce,Xu2018_QSChains_Nd2Zr2O7,Xu2019_AnisotropicExchange_Nd2Zr2O7,Xu2020_OrderOut_Higgs_Nd2Zr2O7,Leger2021_SpinDynamics_Nd2Zr2O7,Leger2024_Disorder_NdPyro}, in which neutron diffraction and spectroscopy reveal antiferromagnetic Bragg peaks coexisting with a gapped and flat band at $\sim\!70~\upmu$eV whose structure factor displays the characteristic pinch-point pattern~\cite{Petit2016NZO}.
-Theory~\cite{benton2016quantum,Xu2019_AnisotropicExchange_Nd2Zr2O7} traces these phenomena to the XYZ model [Eq.~\eqref{HXYZ}]: a ferromagnetic $\tilde{J}_{\tilde{z}}<0$ in the local frame selects AIAO order of the $\tilde{\tau}_{\tilde{z}}$ component, while an antiferromagnetic $\tilde{J}_{\tilde{x}}>0$ frustrates the transverse $\tilde{\tau}_{\tilde{x}}$ fluctuations.
-For $\tilde{J}_{\tilde{x}}<3|\tilde{J}_{\tilde{z}}|$, the ground state hosts long-range AIAO order, and the total moment naturally fragments into static and fluctuating parts,
+Yet this order is far from trivial: geometric frustration together with the peculiar symmetry of the DO doublet enables \emph{moment fragmentation}~\cite{BrooksBartlett2014_MMF,Lhotel2020_FragmentationReview,benton2016quantum}, wherein the dipolar magnetization field decomposes into divergence-full and divergence-free components.
+In the original proposal of Ref.~\cite{BrooksBartlett2014_MMF}, which we refer to here as \emph{static moment fragmentation}, both components reside in the ground state and correspond to the coexistence of long-range order with a Coulomb-phase spin liquid.
+By contrast, in Nd-based dipole–octupole pyrochlores~\cite{benton2016quantum} the mechanism arises from multipolar couplings in the effective XYZ model [Eq.~\ref{HXYZ}], where the divergence-full component forms the static AIAO order while the divergence-free sector appears within finite-energy excitations.
+We refer to this scenario as \emph{dynamical moment fragmentation}.
+A prototypical realization is \nzo~\cite{Xu2015_Nd2Zr2O7_CrystalField,Lhotel2015_DipoleOctupole_Nd2Zr2O7,Petit2016NZO,xu2016spin,benton2016quantum,Lhotel2018_DynamicKagomeIce,Xu2018_QSChains_Nd2Zr2O7,Xu2019_AnisotropicExchange_Nd2Zr2O7,Xu2020_OrderOut_Higgs_Nd2Zr2O7,Leger2021_SpinDynamics_Nd2Zr2O7,Leger2024_Disorder_NdPyro}, in which neutron diffraction and spectroscopy reveal antiferromagnetic Bragg peaks coexisting with a gapped flat band at $\sim\!70~\upmu$eV whose structure factor displays the characteristic pinch-point pattern~\cite{Petit2016NZO}.
+Theory~\cite{benton2016quantum,Xu2019_AnisotropicExchange_Nd2Zr2O7} traces these phenomena to the XYZ model: a ferromagnetic $\tilde{J}_{\tilde{z}}<0$ in the local frame selects AIAO order of the $\tilde{\tau}^{\tilde{z}}$ component, while an antiferromagnetic $\tilde{J}_{\tilde{x}}>0$ frustrates the transverse $\tilde{\tau}^{\tilde{x}}$ fluctuations.
+For $\tilde{J}_{\tilde{x}}<3|\tilde{J}_{\tilde{z}}|$, the ground state hosts long-range AIAO order, and the dipolar moment naturally partitions into static and fluctuating components,